 Two makeup staples of the 1920s were dark lips and kohl-rimmed eyes.

-In the ’20s, the makeup industry was relatively new, and women were just beginning to purchase cosmetics on a regular basis.
+In 1920s hairstyles and makeup industry was relatively new, and women were just beginning to purchase cosmetics on a regular basis.
 Dark red lipstick was the hot ticket because it was the only color available.
-Mascara was far from today’s tube and wand combo — it came in a cake of wax that you added water to in order to create a paste you’d brush onto lashes with a small brush.

 One of the most iconic beauty looks of the ’20s was dark lipstick that outlined and emphasized the cupid’s bow of the upper lip.